 FMLA/CFRA Leave for Eligible Dads

 Under the Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA), dads are eligible to take up to 12 weeks of job-protected, unpaid family leave after the birth or adoption of a child.
-Unlike maternity leave, FMLA and CFRA runs concurrently for paternity leave (or for the non-birthing parent).
+Unlike for maternity leave (birthing parent), FMLA and CFRA runs concurrently for paternity leave (or for the non-birthing parent).

 California happens to be one of three states (Washington and New Jersey being the others) that provides some pay for paternity leave through Paid Family Leave (PFL).
 As long as you’re eligible (pay into the state disability fund), you’ll be paid for 6 out of the 12 weeks at around 55% of your wages (up to a cap).
 California also hooks up dads through a labor law known as the Kin Care.
 Under this law, employers who provide sick leave for their employees must allow dads or spouses to use up half of their accrued sick leave in any calendar year to care for their partners.
 Using Kin Care doesn’t extend your time off, but it will provide an extra layer of compensation during that time.

 You don’t have to use the entire 12-week FMLA/CFRA leave all at once.
 CFRA stipulates that the minimum duration of leave is to be in 2 week increments.
-However, as long as your employer is cool with it, you can take it at lesser increments allowing you to spread it out by taking it in chunks or reducing your weekly/daily work schedule.
+However, as long as your employer is cool with it, you can take it at lesser increments allowing you to spread it out by taking it in chunks or reducing your weekly work schedule.
 Only requirement is that you use it during the first year after your child is born or placed with you.
 Also, there won’t be a disruption in health benefits during the 12 weeks of paternity leave under FMLA/CFRA.